 Visual acuity, intraocular pressure, and fundus examination

-QWhat is the difference in diagnosis between acid and alkali injuries?
+QWhat is the difference between diagnosing acid injury and alkali injury?

 A

 The main difference is the rate of pH change.
-In acid burns, the pH tends to neutralize quickly after irrigation, so clinically it may appear mild.
-However, residual acid in the tissue can be released and cause the pH to drop again, so pH should be rechecked 20 minutes after irrigation.
+In acid burns, the pH tends to neutralize quickly after irrigation, so the clinical appearance may seem mild.
+However, residual acid in the tissue can cause the pH to drop again, so pH must be rechecked 20 minutes after irrigation.
 The severity classification and examination flow are the same as for alkali injuries.

-Regardless of the type of chemical, starting irrigation as soon as possible is most important.
-The time to irrigation and the amount of irrigation are the greatest factors determining prognosis.
+Regardless of the chemical type, starting irrigation as soon as possible is most important.
+Time to irrigation and volume of irrigant are the greatest factors determining prognosis.
 Irrigation should be performed for at least 20 minutes, and continued as long as possible.

-At the scene, start irrigation immediately with running tap water.
-At the ophthalmology visit, after topical anesthesia, thoroughly irrigate the conjunctival sac with saline (isotonic solution preferred) and recheck pH 20 minutes after irrigation.
+At the scene, immediately start irrigation with running tap water.
+At the ophthalmology clinic, after topical anesthesia, thoroughly irrigate the conjunctival sac with saline (isotonic solution preferred), and recheck pH 20 minutes after irrigation.

-For mild to moderate injuries (Kinoshita classification Grade 1–2), antibiotic and steroid eye drops and ointments are prescribed to control infection and inflammation.
+For mild to moderate injuries (Kinoshita classification Grade 1–2), topical antibiotics and steroid eye drops/ointments are prescribed to control infection and inflammation.
 For more severe injuries, systemic steroids are administered intensively for about one week and then tapered.

-For Grade 3b or higher or with severe limbal ischemia, acute surgical treatment is added.
+For Grade 3b or higher, or when severe limbal ischemia is present, acute surgical treatment is added.

 Tenon’s capsule plasty is a procedure that advances the Tenon’s capsule to the limbus to restore blood supply in cases of limbal and scleral ischemia, and is useful as an eye-preserving surgery in severe chemical trauma2).

 In the cicatricial phase, ocular surface reconstruction is performed using a combination of limbal stem cell transplantation (autologous or allogeneic), amniotic membrane transplantation, and full-thickness corneal transplantation.
-In severe bilateral cases, femtosecond laser-assisted large-diameter lamellar corneal limbal transplantation is applied, and good visual improvement has been reported3).
+For severe bilateral cases, femtosecond laser-assisted large-diameter lamellar keratolimbal transplantation has been applied, with reports of good visual improvement3).

 Anterior segment photographs (3 cases) from immediately after chemical burn (Immediately) to 1, 6, and 9 months later.
 Immediately after injury, all cases show severe corneal edema, opacity, and Descemet’s membrane folds, with loss of endothelial cells.
 Over time, clearing progresses from the periphery, and corneal opacity eventually decreases.
 This corresponds to corneal damage due to coagulation necrosis and its recovery process discussed in the section “Pathophysiology and detailed pathogenesis.”

 Acidic substances denature and coagulate tissue proteins (coagulation necrosis), forming insoluble proteins.
-This coagulated protein acts as a barrier (self-defense membrane) that limits further penetration of the acid.
-Therefore, damage is often more superficial compared to alkali injuries.
+This coagulated protein acts as a barrier (self-protective membrane), limiting further penetration of the acid.
+Therefore, damage is often limited to the superficial layers compared to alkali injuries.

-However, changes in ocular surface pH and residual acid in the tissue cannot be ignored.
-Hydrofluoric acid has particularly high penetrance and causes extensive destruction of the cornea, sclera, and anterior segment.
-Strong acids (e.g., high-concentration sulfuric acid) can cause deep damage and may penetrate into the anterior chamber.
+However, changes in ocular surface pH and residual acid in the tissue cannot be overlooked.
+Hydrofluoric acid has particularly high penetrability, causing extensive destruction of the cornea, sclera, and anterior segment.
+Strong acids (such as high-concentration sulfuric acid) can cause deep damage and may penetrate into the anterior chamber.

-Alkali saponifies lipids in cell membranes via hydroxyl ions, causing liquefactive necrosis.
+Alkali saponifies cell membrane lipids with hydroxyl ions, causing liquefactive necrosis.
 Being lipophilic, it easily passes through the epithelial layer and penetrates deep into the stroma within a short time.
 Alkali that penetrates into the anterior chamber causes iritis, cataract, and glaucoma.

-In contrast, acid-induced coagulation necrosis relatively preserves tissue structure, and hyperemia tends to be maintained in the acute phase.
-However, if the limbal corneal epithelial stem cells are damaged, epithelial regeneration becomes impossible, and conjunctival epithelium invades the cornea (conjunctivalization).
-Limbal ischemia increases the risk of limbal stem cell deficiency (LSCD), leading to corneal scarring and permanent visual impairment 2).
+In contrast, coagulation necrosis caused by acid relatively preserves tissue structure, and acute hyperemia tends to be maintained.
+However, if limbal corneal and conjunctival epithelial stem cells are damaged, regeneration of transparent corneal epithelium becomes difficult, and conjunctival epithelium invades the cornea (conjunctivalization).
+Limbal ischemia increases the risk of limbal stem cell deficiency (LSCD), leading to corneal scar formation and permanent visual impairment2).

-The course after chemical injury is classified into acute phase, early reparative phase, and late reparative phase.
+The course after chemical injury is classified into acute, early reparative, and late reparative phases.
 In the acute phase, damage to the corneal and conjunctival epithelium and inflammation occur.
 In the early reparative phase, epithelial regeneration and inflammatory reactions proceed in parallel.
 In the late reparative phase, scar formation, symblepharon, and conjunctival sac shortening occur, worsening the ocular surface environment.

-Femtosecond laser-assisted large-diameter lamellar keratolimbal transplantation can simultaneously transplant corneal stroma and limbal stem cells as a one-stage surgery for severe bilateral chemical trauma.
-Compared with conventional manual dissection, it enables uniform lamellar incision, and good visual improvement has been reported 3).
+Femtosecond laser-assisted large-diameter lamellar corneal limbal transplantation can simultaneously transplant corneal stroma and limbal stem cells as a one-stage surgery for severe bilateral chemical trauma.
+Compared to conventional manual dissection, it enables uniform lamellar dissection, and good visual improvement has been reported3).

 Chemical injuries of the eye.
 Ann Eye Sci.
 2023;8:13.